-ACL reconstruction in elite athletes, Arthroscopic meniscus repair, athletic injuries of the knee and shoulder, Osteochondritis dissecans (OCD) of the knee and elbow, ACL reconstruction in patients with open growth plates including All Epiphyseal ACL reconstruction that does not injure the growth plates, Cartilage preservation, Pediatric fractures and trauma, Shoulder dislocations and instability repair, Sports Medicine, Treatment of cartilage lesions (OCD lesions), Pediatric orthopaedic surgery, Pediatric sports medicine, Arthroscopic surgery Locations:Main Hospital; Specialty Care & Surgery Center, Brandywine Valley
+ACL reconstruction in elite athletes, Arthroscopic meniscus repair and athletic injuries of the knee and shoulder, Osteochondritis dissecans (OCD) of the knee and elbow, ACL reconstruction in patients with open growth plates including All Epiphyseal ACL reconstruction that does not injure the growth plates, Cartilage preservation, Pediatric fractures and trauma, Shoulder dislocations and instability repair, Sports Medicine, Treatment of cartilage lesions (OCD lesions), Pediatric orthopaedic surgery, Pediatric sports medicine, Arthroscopic surgery Locations:Main Hospital; Specialty Care & Surgery Center, Brandywine Valley

 Theodore J. Ganley, MD, is director of the Sports Medicine and Performance Center and an attending orthopedic surgeon at The Children’s Hospital of Philadelphia.
 He is also an associate professor of orthopedic surgery at the Perelman School of Medicine at The University of Pennsylvania.

 Since 1997, Dr. Ganley has treated children, adolescents and young adults who are high-level performance athletes at CHOP.
 He is one of a small group of surgeons in the country with a primary focus on sports and trauma in the young athlete.

 Dr. Ganley earned his medical degree from Hahnemann/Drexel University School of Medicine, Philadelphia, PA.
 He completed an internship at Orlando Regional Medical Center, Orlando, FL, and his residency at Hamot Medical Center/Shriner's Hospital for Children, Erie, PA.

 In addition, Dr. Ganley completed two specialized fellowships: a pediatric orthopedic fellowship at CHOP, and a sports medicine fellowship — caring for children and adults — at Graduate Hospital, in affiliation with The University of Pennsylvania, Philadelphia, PA.